zowe/docs-site/docs/user-guide/configure-zowe-zosmf-workflow.md

 Ensure that you meet the following requirements before you start the Zowe configuration:

 - Install and configure z/OSMF
-- Install Zowe with either an SMP/E build or a convenience build
+- Install Zowe with an SMP/E build, PSWI, or a convenience build

 You can complete the following tasks with the z/OSMF workflow: